 Stórhöfði is the southernmost point of Heimaey, and home to the biggest puffin colony in Iceland.
 There’s also the surreal geological beach of Klauf, formed by volcanic eruptions from several directions.
 On the coastal track to Stórhöfði you can see incredible views, wild cliff formations and lots of puffins along the way.

 The walking track to Stafsnes, a beautiful hidden beach on Heimaey.
 Stafsnes beach is peacefully nestled in a cove behind the impressive folded cliffs of Blátindur.
 It’s almost like Hawaii – but without the palm trees.
-It can be blissfully sheltered – and wind-free! – and significantly warmer than the rest of the island.
-On the way you’ll pass by the little house on the giant plug.
+It can be blissfully sheltered and significantly warmer than the rest of the island.
+The only way to get there is to hike down the steep slopes behind Herjólfsdalur.
+On the way you’ll pass by the little house on the giant plug that makes you want to stay overnight and enjoy the sunset in this idyllic location.